yewinston/p2py/README.md

 3. Use the CLI to enter '1' to get the list of torrents.
 **Assert that the two seeders have left, and that the last seeder is the only one left seeding in the list**

+## NON-LOCAL USAGE
+p2py requires the specified the source port for the tracker/client to be a open port (through port forwarding) if you wish to host a tracker server/seed torrents.
+By default, the peer and tracker will use the 8888 port.
+For testing purposes all on the same machine, you can host a tracker server and connect/seed/leech with other clients without port forwarding.